codemeasandwich/scribbles/ReadMe.md

     * `freeMem`: the total megabytes of memory free
     * `usedMem`: the total megabytes of memory being used
   * [process](https://nodejs.org/api/process.html):
-    * `percUsedCpu`: the percentage of processing power being used by this process currently
+    * `percUsedCpu`: the percentage of processing power being used by this process
-    * `percFreeMem`: the percentage of memory being used by this process currently
+    * `percFreeMem`: the percentage of memory being used by this process
-    * `usedMem`: the total megabytes of memory being used by this process currently
+    * `usedMem`: the total megabytes of memory being used by this process
     * `startedAt`: when it's process was started
     * `pTitle`: the current process title (i.e. returns the current value of ps)
-    * `pid`: the PID of the process
+    * `pid`: the ID of the process
-    * `ppid`:  the PID of the current parent process
+    * `ppid`: the ID of the current parent process
     * `user`: node the name of the user who started node
     * `vNode`: version of node
-  * `network`: System info
+  * `network`: Networking info
     * `port`: listening on this Port
     * `connections`: number of current established connections